freshking/DynamicGraphView/README.md

 A simple but effective dynamic GraphView implementation for iPhone SDK for float values.

-The left image shows a graph with only positive values ans without curved lines.
-The right graph draws from positve and negative values and hast the option for curved lines activated.
+The left image shows a graph with only positive values and without curved lines.
+The right graph draws from positve and negative values and has the option for curved lines activated.

 ![Screenshot](http://i.imgur.com/Kur98cx.png)-----![Screenshot](http://i.imgur.com/uN8ddq8.jpg)